 - A recent international high school graduate interested in a gap year experience.

 What you could study at CapU

 Programs you can take as a VISP student include:

 - Bachelor of Arts with a major in Interdisciplinary Studies

 You’re welcome to mix and match courses within above-listed programs.
 Specific courses outside these programs are limited and seats are subject to approval.

 Most importantly, be sure to work with your home institution to ensure that your credits earned at CapU are transferrable back to your home institution.
-We strongly recommend that you do this before arriving in Canada.
+We strongly recommend that you do this before requesting course approvals and arriving in Canada.